rizac/web-KPI-memo/README.md

 Simple Memo in the framework of key performance indicators (KPI) for web services.

 This document coverts the installation and collection of KPIs via [GoAccess](https://goaccess.io/man), a web service analytics tool that parses and collect data from the server access logs.

 <details>

    <summary>With respect to other analytics tools that were investigated (Google analytics, Matomo)
-   the procedure described here differs in some aspects (click for detaails):</summary>
+   the procedure described is more low-level and generally simpler (click for details):</summary>

    PROs:

    1. Privacy (or more in general, full control over what can be disseminated or not)

    2. No injection of JavaScript code in your hosted HTML, which in turn allows to:

       2a.
 Keep code and analytics separated

       2b.
 Track each request, not only HTML pages.
 In other words, we will be able to track access to URLs serving all possible data formats (e.g. RestFul APIs URLs)

    CONs:

    1. By tracking the server log and not single HTML pages, a lot of noise might be generated (e.g. by [web crawlers](https://en.wikipedia.org/wiki/Web_crawler)).
       Users will need to spend some time filtering this in the final report page

    2. In several cases, some knoweledge of server logs might be required (see e.g. `logorotate` below)

 </details>